tadeankur/hsssewa.github.io/sewaactivites.md

 - cleaning plastics waste from sea shores
 - Tulsi distribution program and guide people about how to maintain Tulasi.
 - Support Goushala financially.
-- online mantra chanting for peace
+- online mantra chanting for peace.
+- conduct donation drive
+- Indian food stalls in localcity festivals and donation the profit to some volunteer organizations.